 - 2 teaspoons kosher salt

 - 2 pounds mild Italian sausage links

 - ⅓ cup dry white wine

 - Chopped or julienned fresh basil to garnish

 - Hot dog buns or lobster rolls to serve, optional

-Garnish with basil.
-Serve with Parmesan or in buns.
+- Garnish with basil.
+Serve sprinkled with grated Parmesan or in buns.

 Recipe adapted from Ina Garten.